 - Brass: sink taps, old plumbing joints, pumps, valves, machinery parts, etc.

-Stainless steel: water filters, food container – and many other kitchen accessories and cookware
+- Stainless steel: water filters, food containers – and many other kitchen accessories and cookware

 So, round up your metal and take it all to the nearest scrapyard for a cash reward.
 Not sure where to find your local scrapyard?
 Don’t worry, there’s an app for that! iScrapApp will help you locate your nearest scrapyard in no time.

 If you’re someone who has a couple of old phones lying around “just in case you ever need them,” sorry to burst your bubble – but you’re lying to yourself.
 You won’t need them.
 What you need to do is recycle those phones and make some money you can use towards a new device that’ll be a lot more useful.

 Plenty of companies offer cash for tech.
 Take Decluttr, for example.
-It’s a platform which allows you to sell your old phone, tablet, watch or even buy used phones.
+It’s a platform that allows you to sell your old phone, tablet, watch or even buy used phones.

 Decluttr takes all the hard work out of selling used tech: all you need to do is tell the site what you want to sell, and it’ll give you a price.
 You’ll then ship your item off for free with a prepaid shipping label the site will send you – and they’ll pay through PayPal, direct deposit, or to a charity of your choice.
 Ideal.